Main Focus 1: Primitive Dogs

 Chinese Crested

 Despite the name, Chinese Crested likely originate from the now extinct African Hairless dogs, imported into China in ancient times.
 They are excellent lapdogs and come in hairless (except for the legs, tail, and head/ears), and powderpuff (long and silky hair all over).
+Their personalities are as goofy as their appearance, and like the other toy dogs on this list, excel at agility and obedience.

 -